You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Create a safe and caring place for all.

-• Have a named Parish Safeguarding Officer (PSO) to work with the incumbent and the churchwardens to implement policy and procedures.
+• Have a named Parish Safeguarding Officer (PSO) to work with the incumbent and the ACC to implement policy and procedures.

 • Safely recruit, train and support all those with any responsibility for children, young people and adults to have the confidence and skills to recognise and respond to abuse.